RelayPlane vs Vercel AI Gateway

 Real-time cost control, not just cost visibility

 RelayPlane tracks costs and can enforce them: route away from expensive models when budgets are hit, block requests that would exceed a per-session limit, auto-downgrade from GPT-4o to GPT-4o-mini when spending thresholds are crossed.
 Vercel AI Gateway provides usage data through the Vercel dashboard.
 That is useful for understanding what you spent.
-It does not let you set a limit that stops spending before it happens.
+It does not let you set a limit that stops spending at the individual request level before it happens.

 Local-first means your data stays on your machine